-With racing suspended in Britain, UK punters have been turning their attention on action from the United States.
+With racing suspended in Britain, UK punters have been turning their attention on the action from the United States.
 OLBG.com has provided an invaluable guide to racing fans for 18 years and is helping them through the lockdown.
 The site’s well-informed tipsters are providing racing tips for you to follow on a daily basis, focussing on the US and Australia.

 Alternative plans to hasten the return of racing include festivals at specially selected venues in order to meet the social distancing and travel guidelines.
 Newmarket is an obvious candidate, home to 76 training yards in a town dedicated to the sport.
 The yards are usually busy preparing their Classic runners for the trials but they now face an uncertain future.

 What would normally be busy ante-post betting markets on the Guineas, Derby and Oaks are currently dormant.
-Godolphin’s Champion two-year-old Pinatubo remains hot favourite for the 2000 Guineas and clear favourite for the Derby, although it is impossible to say for certain if or when these races will take place.
+Godolphin’s Champion two-year-old Pinatubo remains a hot favourite for the 2000 Guineas and a clear favourite for the Derby, although it is impossible to say for certain if or when these races will take place.

 At best, trainers will be preparing their horses for a condensed season with the Classic races staged much later in the year.
 The American Triple Crown has already been pencilled in for September/October and it is not inconceivable that the UK Classics could also take place in the Autumn.
 The inevitable knock-on effect will also see changes to the big summer festivals like Royal Ascot and Glorious Goodwood.

 Prize money likely to be cut

 Looking further down the scale, the loss of the bread-and-butter meetings could have massive financial implications for lower-grade racecourses.
 Racehorse owners will be increasingly desperate to get some return on their investment.
 When racing does return, races are likely to be heavily over-subscribed.